Actipro/Avalonia-Controls/Documentation/topics/themes/index.md

 See the [Typography](typography.md) topic to find how to configure font families, font sizes, and use various style classes to affect how text controls render.

+## Scrolling

+Several control themes enable modern appearances for scrollable controls that include the ability to toggle the visibility of line buttons and/or overlay scrollbars on top of the content.

+See the [Scrolling](scrolling.md) topic to see which controls are supported and how to enable the desired functionality.

 ## Image Provider

 ![Screenshot](../shared/images/dynamicimage-multi.png)